 Alan Tansman, Professor and Chair of East Asian Languages and Cultures Department, UC Berkeley

-Cihan Tugal Assistant Professor of Sociology, UC Berkeley
+Cihan Tugal, Associate Professor of Sociology, UC Berkeley

 Priya Venkatesan, Lecturer, Santa Clara University, Department of English

-Jason Wittenberg, Assistant Professor of Political Science, UC Berkeley
+Jason Wittenberg, Associate Professor of Political Science, UC Berkeley

 Alina Polyakova, Doctoral Candidate, Sociology, UC Berkeley